Rpct00ter/BlueTeam_Labs/Infrastructure & Administrative Tasks/Linux/Log_Analysis.md

 cat /etc/rsyslog.conf
 ```

-## 10. Check the status of the `logrotate` service or configuration.
+## 10. Check the status of the `logrotate` service and configuration.
 ```bash
 systemctl status logrotate.timer
 ```